JamesBerg1956/responsive-portfolio/README.md

 navbar
-   X replace "Your Name" header with my name in navbar across all pages change order of links in navbar across all pages to match wireframe change background color of navbar across all pages to match wireframe resize text of navbar text across all pages to match wireframe change margins, padding, and border styles of navbar across all pages to match wireframe
+   X replace "Your Name" header with my name in navbar across all pages X change order of links in navbar across all pages to match wireframe change background color of navbar across all pages to match wireframe resize text of navbar text across all pages to match wireframe change margins, padding, and border styles of navbar across all pages to match wireframe